 The Fair Labor Standards Act sets requirements that help you accurately categorize your employee as exempt or nonexempt.

-Employees are considered nonexempt unless they meet all three of the following requirements:
+Employees are considered nonexempt unless they qualify for exemption under one of the following:

 A closer look at nonexempt employee rights